tedee-com/tedee-api-doc/docs/source/authentication.rst

     Please remember to protect the access token and store it in a secure place.
     If someone else can capture your JWT, they can pretend to be you and invoke some actions in your behalf.

+We recommend this approach in any kind of automations and scenarios without user's interaction.

 .. _add-jwt-to-the-headers: